rigg-alex/Class-Construction/README.md

 ## Customization

 You can modify the script to add additional criteria for student assignment or adjust the balancing algorithms to suit your specific needs.

+## Future Improvements
+- Cluster like students - ie, if students need to be in the same class
+- Seperate students - ie, if students need to be in a different class
+- Simplify code
+- Create a web app
+- Make the output pretty.